straznikit/higherlower-quiz/README.md

 - This quiz game provides a fun and interactive way to test your knowledge of popular Instagram accounts while accumulating points based on correct guesses.
 Enjoy the game and see how many points you can score!

 ## Dependencies:
 Python 3.12

+## Contributing:

+Contributions are welcome!
+If you have any suggestions, improvements, or feature requests, please feel free to submit a pull request or open an issue in the repository.